Skip to main content

-The window film market — $2.6B and steady
+The window film market — large and steady

-The US window film market is approximately $2.6 billion annually as of 2025, growing in the mid-single digits with no meaningful demand cycle compression.
-Three sub-markets drive that number: automotive window tint (60% of revenue), residential window film (15%), and commercial window film (25%).
+The US window film market is large and growing steadily, with no meaningful demand-cycle compression.
+Three sub-markets drive it: automotive window tint (the majority of revenue), residential window film, and commercial window film.
 Each has different sales cycles, install times, and ticket sizes — but the same wholesale film supply chain and the same installer skill set.
-That overlap is why Polar Tint operators run all three from a single bay instead of specializing.
+That overlap is why Polar Tint operators run all three from one bay or more instead of specializing.

 Automotive tint is the volume engine.
-Every passenger vehicle is a potential customer, and roughly half of new vehicles get aftermarket window tint within their first 18 months of ownership.
-That installed base — combined with annual new-vehicle sales of 15-16 million units — keeps the auto-tint TAM essentially unlimited at the shop level.
-Most independent tint shops do 5-8 cars per day; Polar Tint shops in established territories average 8-12 per day with the multi-service stack pulling additional revenue from each ticket.
+Every passenger vehicle is a potential customer, and a large share of new vehicles get aftermarket window tint within their first months of ownership.
+That installed base — combined with steady annual new-vehicle sales — keeps the auto-tint addressable market essentially unlimited at the shop level.
+A multi-bay Polar Tint shop is designed to run more services in parallel; operator-level throughput and sales are disclosed in FDD Item 19.

-Residential film is the growth segment.
+Residential film is a growth segment.
 Energy-cost concerns are driving homeowners to retrofit south- and west-facing windows for heat-rejection and UV-blocking film.
-The 2026 market for residential film is ~$240M and growing at 6-9% annually.
-Most independent automotive tint shops never touch this market — the Polar Tint training program covers residential install from week one, which opens a TAM most shops leave entirely on the table.
+Independent automotive tint shops commonly specialize in vehicle tint only; the Polar Tint training program covers residential install as part of the standard curriculum.

 Commercial film is the high-ticket segment.
-A single project (office building, hospital, school, retail center) can run $3,500 to $80,000+.
-Sales cycles are 2-12 weeks, install times are 2-8 days, and margins are 55-70%.
+A single project (office building, hospital, school, retail center) typically involves a longer sales cycle and multi-day install than a vehicle job; ticket economics are disclosed in FDD Item 19.
 Polar Tint’s commercial film service line, paired with B2B marketing support from Frostbite Marketing, gives operators a path into this market that’s hard to access independently.

 Unit economics — why franchise math works

 The structural advantage of a window film franchise versus an independent tint shop is the supply chain.
-Independent tint shops buy film through distributors who mark prices up 20-40% over manufacturer cost.
-Polar Tint franchisees source film directly through Glacier Manufacturing, our parent supplier, paying just over manufacturing cost.
-Over a 5-year hold, that cost-basis gap routinely overwhelms the franchise fee + royalty cost — and the gap compounds because film COGS is the largest single line item on the shop’s P&L.
+Independent tint shops buy film through distributors; Polar Tint franchisees source film directly through affiliate Glacier Manufacturing at just over manufacturing cost.
+Film COGS is a significant P&L line item — how that cost-basis difference nets against franchise fee and royalty costs is part of the FDD Item 19 disclosure.

 The ticket-stacking strategy is the second leverage point.
-A customer who comes in for window tint becomes a candidate for ceramic coating (added to the same vehicle, same visit, +$895-$2,800 to the ticket) and paint protection film (added the same week, +$1,800-$9,500).
+A customer who comes in for window tint becomes a candidate for ceramic coating (added to the same vehicle, same visit) and paint protection film (added the same week).
 Polar Tint’s playbook leads with the customer’s primary ask and stacks adjacent services onto the same ticket.
-The result is average ticket sizes 60-150% higher than tint-only shops.
+The effect on average ticket size is part of the operator-level data disclosed in FDD Item 19.

 Polar Tint FDD terms (2026)